Botha's lark: Taxonomy and systematics

-Botha's lark was originally placed in the genus Alauda.
+Botha's Lark was described by Swedish zoologist Carl Jakob Sundevall in 1850.
+The species was originally placed in the genus Alauda.
 Formerly, some authorities have classified it within either the genus Calandrella or the monotypic genus Botha.
 An alternate species name of difficilis has also been used to describe Botha's lark.
+Recent genetic studies have shown that it is closely related to Pink-billed Lark Spizocorys conirostris, supporting its classification within the Spizocorys genus.